learning-zone/nodejs-basics/README.md

 Moreover, Node.js has an optimized design which utilizes both JavaScript and C++ to guarantee maximum performance.
 JavaScript executes at the server-side by Google Chrome v8 engine.
 And the C++ lib UV library takes care of the non-sequential I/O via background workers.

-To explain it practically, let’s assume there are 100s of requests lined up in Node.js queue.
+To explain it practically, let\'s assume there are 100s of requests lined up in Node.js queue.
 As per design, the main thread of Node.js event loop will receive all of them and forwards to background workers for execution.
 Once the workers finish processing requests, the registered callbacks get notified on event loop thread to pass the result back to the user.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>